larturi/nextjs-v14-fulbito/README.md

-## Getting Started with nextjs-fulbito
+# Getting Started with nextjs-fulbito

+This app get the data from Google Spreed Sheet and you can get two teams with the optimal balanced score for each team

+## Technologies

+- NextJS v14
+- Google Spreed Sheet as Pseudo Data Base
+- OpenIA Integration

+## Development Mode

+First generate the .env file based in the .env.template.
+If you want OpenAI integration, add your OPENAI_API_KEY.

-First, run the development server:
+And run the development server:

 ```bash
 npm run dev